Integrating Flexible Legal Talent into Your Team: Implementation Best Practices

 - Measuring impact and building on positive results

 When you decided you wanted to bring in flexible counsel, who else did you need to involve in the decision and implementation?

 My primary focus was on enrolling my internal legal team.
 They were the ones who would be working most closely with the flex counsel, and it was critical that the internal team saw flex counsel as an asset, versus just creating more work or replacing internal lawyers.
 At first, we all had a fair amount of skepticism.
 The breadth of available flex counsel wasn’t what it is today, and we weren’t sure we could find the right skill set.
 We’d had success with sole practitioners playing a similar role, so I knew the potential was there.
 It was a matter of finding the right lawyer.
-I worked with my flex provider, and we eventually identified a person with a very high level of relevant expertise.
+I worked with my flex provider, and we eventually identified a person with a very high level of relevant experience through Access Legal Talent.
 Then I engaged someone on my team who I knew had a resource need and might be open to trying out the model.
 Once we had that success, we added a second flex lawyer.
 Then flex counsel became an accepted part of our resource planning process, and it grew from there.